shreyashkatkar07/SplitPay/README.md

 * **Expense Analytics** – Track spending patterns and discover insights. *(under development)*
 * **Recurring Expenses** – Automatically add repeating expenses for subscriptions, rent, and more. *(under development)*

----

 ## How It Works

 Splitting expenses has never been easier:

-1. **Create or Join a Group** – Start a group for your roommates, trip, or event and invite friends.
+1. **Create or Join a Group** – Start a group for your roommates, trip, or event and add friends.
 2. **Add Expenses** – Record who paid and how the bill should be split.
 3. **Settle Up** – View balances and log payments when debts are cleared.